rugbyprof/5143-Operating-Systems/Assignments/04-P03/README.md

 -   Your program should specify with command line params how many writers should be created.
 -   Each writer will execute randomly generated instructions that will ultimately change shared memory.
--   I would make it so no instruction uses values over 9, keeping
+-   I would make it so no instruction uses values over 9, keeping the final values relatively small and manageable.

 ### Instructions